juansca/tesis-escrita/Modeling/modeling_tmp.md

 a 250 m spatial resolution.
 The vegetation conditions are included because it is related also with the temperature, humidity and precipitation [36, 41], relevant variables for the mosquito population evolution.

+In addition, we include the Normalized Difference Water Index (NDWI), which is related to the liquid water and humidity content in both soil and vegetation.
+It is calculated from the same MODIS product using Gao’s def- inition [42] of NDWI from the bands provided by the MOD13Q1 product, corresponding to MIR and NIR reflectance N DW I = (ρ N IR −ρ M IR )/(ρ N IR + ρ M IR )10 4 .
+MODIS products require the 10 4 factor since they are stored, for computational economy, as integer numbers.

+We also used Land Surface Temperature (LST) from MODIS because it is an approximation of the environmental temperature [33, 43, 44].
+For this, the MOD11A2 satellite product was chosen.
+It has 1 km spatial resolution and is an average of clear-sky LST’s values during an 8-day period.
+This product includes daytime and nighttime LST’s representing, in some sense, the maximum and minimum temperatures [45]

+Local precipitation is obtained from the Tropical Rainfall Measuring Mis- sion (TRMM) [46].
+This is a joint mission of NASA and the Japan Aerospace Exploration Agency launched in 1997 to study rainfall for weather and climate research.
+The satellite uses several instruments including radar, microwave imaging, and lightning sensors, to detect rainfall.
+TRMM was out of fuel on 2014, even though it continued providing data until June 2015.
+After that, other products were published to assure continuity in the information based in a new space mission called GPM (https://earthdata. nasa.gov/trmm-to-gpm).

+Two areas of 85 ha were defined around the city and then the mean values, for all the satellite derived variables, were calculated .
+The first area is located within the city (Urban Area) and the second one encompasses the native vegetation surrounding the city (Rural Area) following the approach from (author?)
+[47, 48, 38].
+The choice was made under the hypothesis that selecting a zone outside the city would represent well the environmental conditions (NDWI, NDVI, LST).
+The same idea was used in previous studies in several cities.
+These observations and the larval indexes are likely to be closely related.
+In this way, the external or rural area should be randomly selected from areas of native vegetation close enough to the city, representing the natural environment conditions.
+In this specific case this rural region is selected in the north-east of the city.
+It has a similar altitude to the city and mostly native forest.
+It can be see in Figure 2.